dinobing/myFirstRepo/README.md

 # myFirstRepo
-getting to know the git workflow
+Getting to know the git workflow